graywolf336/Jail/README.md

 * Added a password requirement on the broadcast of jailing, defaults to everyone. [#54](https://github.com/graywolf336/Jail/issues/54)
 * Added the ability to show `reason`, `jail`, and `cell` to the broadcast messages. [#53](https://github.com/graywolf336/Jail/issues/53)
 * Added tab complete to all the commands. [#77](https://github.com/graywolf336/Jail/issues/77)
+* Added reloading the move protection listener, so the reload actually loads/disables it. [#88](https://github.com/graywolf336/Jail/issues/88)
 * Changed cell names to be semi-sorted alphabetically. [#80](https://github.com/graywolf336/Jail/issues/80)
 * Changed how we handle inventory when storing is set to false.
 Don't remove their inventory when they are unjailed and we don't store it. [#57](https://github.com/graywolf336/Jail/issues/57)
 * Changed offline players jailing, don't allow jailing players unless they've played before (can be overwrote with -f). [#82](https://github.com/graywolf336/Jail/issues/82)